arthcmr/simpModal/README.md

 ## Examples and Usage

+It's super simple to open a new modal using simpModal.
+The following code would do!

+	$.simpModal({
+	content: "This is super cool!"
+	});

+And there are many possible settings which are simple to use as well.
+This would change the default animation, speed, and add an extra CSS class to the modal:

+	$.simpModal({
+	content: "This is super cool!",
+	transition: "slideUp",
+	speed: 200
+	extraClass: "myModalClass"
+	});

-See [this page](http://www.arthurcamara.com/simpmodal) or download simpModal and check out the examples.
+See [this page](http://www.arthurcamara.com/simpmodal) or download simpModal to see more examples and various settings.

 ---
 ## Download